-BU SP training is founded on the ethical codes and professional standards of the American Psychological Association (APA; American Psychological Association, 2010) and the National Association of School Psychologists (National Association of School Psychologists, 2010), as well as the Texas State Board of Examiners of Psychologists (TSBEP; Texas State Board of Examiners of Psychologists, 2014) rules of practice.
+BU SP training is founded on the ethical codes and professional standards of the American Psychological Association (APA; American Psychological Association, 6) and the National Association of School Psychologists (National Association of School Psychologists, 2020a,b,c,d), as well as the Texas State Board of Examiners of Psychologists (TSBEP; Texas State Board of Examiners of Psychologists, 2024) rules of practice.
 Consequently, many BU SP courses cover various aspects of ethical behavior and decision making.
-The organizations' ethics codes are found on their webpage, and the TSBEP's rules of practice can be found on its website.
+The organizations' ethics codes are found on their webpages, and the TSBEP's rules of practice can be found on its website.
 Students are highly encouraged to read through them and have copies readily available.